-Lancaster County Schools -- The Lancaster County School District will now start classes on Aug.
-31, offering two learning models to include a fully virtual option and a hybrid model.
+Lancaster County Schools -- The Lancaster County School District offers two learning models that include a fully virtual option and a hybrid model.
 The district said it has the option to move to a more restrictive model (fully virtual) or less restrictive model (fully face-to-face) model based on the current community health situation.

-Lincoln County Schools -- The Lincoln County School District decided to operate under “Plan B" when schools reopened on Aug.
-17. This means a mix of in-person and remote learning, health precautions such as wearing masks and social distancing and making changes to transportation.
+Lincoln County Schools -- The Lincoln County School District is operating under “Plan B”.
+This means a mix of in-person and remote learning, health precautions such as wearing masks and social distancing and making changes to transportation.

 Following Gov. Roy Cooper’s announcement that elementary school students can return to school under Plan A --full-time, in-person classes -- starting Oct.
 5, the district held a meeting where they voted to bring kids back to the classroom.